swift-server/RediStack/README.md

 ## Documentation

-The docs for the latest tagged release are always available at [docs.redistack.info](http://docs.redistack.info).
+The docs for the latest tagged release are always available from the [Swift Package Index](https://swiftpackageindex.com/Mordil/RediStack/master/documentation/redistack).

 ## Questions